 How Does TUC obtain fields?

 TUC rents fields from the Toronto and Catholic School Boards, the City of Toronto, and other organizations.
 We work very hard to obtain the best possible fields for the Club, constantly searching for more fields and those with better playing conditions.
-Last year in 2011, over 2500 Ultimate games were organized by TUC - that's a lot of permits.
+In 2014, over 3000 Ultimate games were organized by TUC - that's a lot of permits.